chartjs/Chart.js/docs/charts/line.md

 The line chart allows a number of properties to be specified for each dataset.
 These are used to set display properties for a specific dataset.
 For example, the colour of a line is generally set this way.

-All point* properties can be specified as an array.
-If these are set to an array value, the first value applies to the first point, the second value to the second point, and so on.

 | Name | Type | [Scriptable](../general/options.md#scriptable-options) | [Indexable](../general/options.md#indexable-options) |  Default
 | ---- | ---- | :----: | :----: | ----
 | [`backgroundColor`](#styling) | [`Color`](../general/colors.md) | - | - | `'rgba(0,0,0,0.1)'`